elizabethfuentes12/bedrock-agentcore-samples/02-agentcore-memory/README.md

 ### Short-term Memory
 Captures turn-by-turn interactions within a single session.
 Agents maintain immediate context without requiring users to repeat information.

-**Example**: When a user asks, "What's the weather like in Seattle?" and follows up with "What about tomorrow?", the agent relies on recent conversation history to understand that "tomorrow" refers to the weather in Seattle.

 ### Long-term Memory
 Automatically extracts and stores key insights from conversations across multiple sessions, including user preferences, important facts, and session summaries.

-**Example**: If a customer mentions they prefer window seats during flight booking, the agent stores this preference in long-term memory.
-In future interactions, the agent can proactively offer window seats.

 ## Quick Start